byterubpay/byterub-site/_posts/2017-06-18-logs-for-the-Community-meeting-held-on-2017-06-18.md

 **\<0ak3y22>** Hi
 **\<thefuzzstone>** @dEBRUYNE -- +1
 **\<sgp\_>** Ok, moving on.
 Thanks everyone for coming
 **\<sgp\_>** 2.
-Explanation of Monero Community Values and Goals
+Explanation of ByteRub Community Values and Goals
-**\<sgp\_>** Monero is more than just an open-source project.
+**\<sgp\_>** ByteRub is more than just an open-source project.
 It’s a project of extreme significance.
 It is the best implementation of privacy in digital money today.
-**\<sgp\_>** For Monero to be truly impactful, a lot of work still needs to happen.
-Developers will always be needed to improve Monero’s efficiency, speed, and privacy.
+**\<sgp\_>** For ByteRub to be truly impactful, a lot of work still needs to happen.
+Developers will always be needed to improve ByteRub’s efficiency, speed, and privacy.
 New communities in different languages must form.
-And of course, more people need to use Monero, if only to increase the anonymity set.
+And of course, more people need to use ByteRub, if only to increase the anonymity set.
-**\<sgp\_>** With more interest in Monero brings more development.
-This means more eyes auditing the code, more people giving local presentations about Monero, and more people understanding the underlying technology.
+**\<sgp\_>** With more interest in ByteRub brings more development.
+This means more eyes auditing the code, more people giving local presentations about ByteRub, and more people understanding the underlying technology.
 Most importantly, it gives these people a choice of digital economic freedom.
 **\<sgp\_>** The goals of this unofficial, casual group are still to be determined.
-However, the ultimate goal is providing Monero with the resources needed to be technologically advanced and adopted by a significant number of people.
+However, the ultimate goal is providing ByteRub with the resources needed to be technologically advanced and adopted by a significant number of people.
 We hope to organize more individual campaigns in the future, such as one to market Kovri.
 **\<sgp\_>** Anything unclear or contentious?
 **\<bgmrkbtc>** nope
 **\<p0nziph0ne>** nö